 One pretty flower, however, stands out among them all—the Vanda Miss Joaquim, which in April 1981, was chosen from a selection of 40 other flowers to become the country’s national flower in April 1981.
 The flower is strong and resilient and has bold and vibrant hues, qualities that were felt to perfectly represent the spirit of Singapore.

-If you have just moved to Singapore and want to see this gorgeous flower in living colour, you can find them at the National Orchid Garden, which is situated within the Singapore Botanic Gardens.
+If you have just shifted to this island and want to see this gorgeous flower in living colour, you can find them at the National Orchid Garden, which is situated within the Singapore Botanic Gardens.

 But before you head over, here are some cool trivia facts you may like to know about Singapore’s national flower: